-The referees and scorers may not have any advertising material on their equipment or on their clothing, with the exception of the logo of the manufacturer, which must be small and discreet (30 cm or 6 cm x 5 cm), and of a FIVB Commercial Affiliate on the sleeves.
-FIVB may authorise an additional FIVB Commercial Affiliate logo (maximum 30 cm) on the short.
-The additional FIVB Commercial Affiliate logo should be placed directly above the manufacturer logo (maximum 30 cm) on the short.
+The referees and scorers may not have any advertising material on their equipment or on their clothing, with the exception of the logo of the manufacturer, which must be small and discreet ($30 \text{ cm}^2 \text{ or } 6 \text{ cm } x 5 \text{ cm}$), and of a FIVB Commercial Affiliate on the shirt (maximum two locations, maximum 120 cm2).
+FIVB may authorise an additional FIVB Commercial Affiliate logo (maximum 30 cm2) on the short.
+The additional FIVB Commercial Affiliate logo should be placed directly above the manufacturer logo (maximum 30 cm2) on the short.